bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 * `database.replicaset` is only relevant if using MongoDB; it's the name of the MongoDB replica set, e.g. `bigchain-rs`.
 * `database.connection_timeout` is the maximum number of milliseconds that BigchainDB will wait before giving up on one attempt to connect to the database backend.
 * `database.max_tries` is the maximum number of times that BigchainDB will try to establish a connection with the database backend.
 If 0, then it will try forever.
+* `database.ssl` is a flag that determines if BigchainDB connects to the backend database over SSL or not.
+This can be set to any value (the presence of a value qualifies as set or true in this case) to enable SSL connections.
+Do not specify this parameter to connect over plaintext connection.
+  Note: This parameter is only supported for the MongoDB backend currently.
+* `database.login` and `database.password` are the login and password used to authenticate to the database before performing any operations, specified in plaintext.
 * `database.ca_cert`, `database.certfile`, `database.keyfile` and `database.crlfile` are the paths to the CA, signed certificate, private key and certificate revocation list files respectively.
+  Note: These parameters are only supported for the MongoDB backend currently.
 * `database.keyfile_passphrase` is the private key decryption passphrase, specified in plaintext.
+  Note: This parameter is only supported for the MongoDB backend currently.

 **Example using environment variables**
 ```text